mattmcgiv/scryp-android-pre-alpha/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ### Prerequisites

-The latest version of Android Studio for working on the source code.
+* The latest version of Android Studio for working on the source code.
+* Target device should be Android 5.0 (LOLLIPOP) or higher (aka SDK/API Level: 21 or higher)

 ### Installing